Godzil/Crunchy/README.md

 * Atom with `atom-typescript` and `linter-tslint` (and dependencies).

-Since this project uses TypeScript, compile with `node run compile` to build the tool and `npm run test` to run the linter.
+Since this project uses TypeScript, compile with `node run build` to build the tool and `npm run test` to run the linter.